 - Visible deformity or bone protrusion in the elbow

 - Severe pain, swelling, and bruising around the elbow

 - Difficulty moving the elbow normally

 - No relief from home remedies

-- Pain that occurs when not using elbow
+- Pain even when not using the elbow

 - Increasing redness, swelling, or pain in the elbow